cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 optional, but the `physics` field needs the `boundingObject` to be defined.

 <center>
-![
-     The simplest model of a rigid body in Webots having a graphical representation (Shape), a physical bound (boundingObject) and being in the dynamical environment (Physics).
+![The simplest model of a rigid body in Webots having a graphical representation (Shape),
-    ](pdf/tutorial_solid.pdf)

-####
+     a physical bound (boundingObject) and being in the dynamical environment (Physics).](pdf/tutorial_solid.pdf)

-     The simplest model of a rigid body in Webots having a graphical representation (Shape), a physical bound (boundingObject) and being in the dynamical environment (Physics).
+####The simplest model of a rigid body in Webots having a graphical representation (Shape),
+     a physical bound (boundingObject) and being in the dynamical environment (Physics).
 </center>

 The Geometry box (in ) stands for any kind of geometrical primitive.
 In fact it